bevyengine/bevy-website/content/learn/book/handling-input/utilizing-input.md

         }
     }
 }
-// A system that will run when Left Mouse Button is clicked. fn mouse_click_system() {
+// A system that will run when LeftMouseButton is clicked. fn mouse_click_system() {
     println!("The Left Mouse Button was clicked!");
 }